randelpalu/api-v3-docs/affiliates/Mexico.md

 *ex. sha1(timestamp + apiKey + secretKey)*

-Api key and secret key will be assigned to you by Traffic Control.
+Api key and secret key will be assigned to you by Credy.

-API supports post fields, XML and JSON.

-To get response error messages in spanish, "Accept-Language" header’s value must be set to “es” or “es-MX”.

 ## Lead registration flow